-Khumoetsile Seamogano is a writer, researcher, and curator based in Botswana, and the founder of Girl Gone Authentic, an artist-led editorial practice devoted to craft, ritual, and the emotional and cultural lives of objects.
+Khumoetsile Seamogano is a writer, researcher, and curator based in Botswana, and the founder of Girl Gone Authentic, an artist-led editorial practice devoted to craft, ritual, and the cultural lives of objects.

 Her work treats writing as both method and material.
-Through close observation, archival research, and narrative form, she translates traditions and cultural practices into texts, objects, and experiences that extend beyond documentation.
-Seamogano’s practice is concerned with continuity—how heritage moves, adapts, and remains legible in contemporary life.
+Through close observation, archival research, and narrative form, she translates traditions into texts, objects, and experiences that extend beyond documentation.

-Before founding Girl Gone Authentic in 2017, Seamogano worked across Southeast Asia, contributing to early-stage startups through content strategy, digital marketing, and platform development.
-This informs her editorial discipline and her understanding of visibility, narrative, and scale, now applied with intention rather than speed.
+Before founding Girl Gone Authentic in 2017, Seamogano worked across Southeast Asia, contributing to early-stage startups in content strategy, digital marketing, and platform development.
+This background informs her editorial discipline and her understanding of visibility, narrative, and scale—now applied with intention rather than speed.

-Alongside writing and curation, she designs small-batch objects and publications grounded in ethical production and traditional craftsmanship; works that favor quiet utility, material intelligence, and longevity.
+Alongside writing and curation, she develops small-batch objects and publications grounded in ethical production and traditional craftsmanship—works that privilege quiet utility, material intelligence, and longevity.

-Girl Gone Authentic operates as both archive and living practice: a space for cultural translation, preservation, and reflection.
+Girl Gone Authentic operates as both archive and living practice: a site for cultural translation, preservation, and reflection.

 Published work: